cs421/Cyber-Homelab-Projects-and-Exercises/SOC Automated Project/SOC Automation Project.md

 ![[droplet name.png]]

 ### Creating a firewall
+Inside DigitalOcean, we will be creating a firewall to protect our virtual machines against public scanners and unauthorized SSH, and to make sure that the VMs that we create in the cloud provider are only accessible to us via our own public IP address.

 Before moving to the next step in creating a firewall, we need to identify our public IPv4 address first. you can go to https://www.whatismyip.com/ to find your public IP address.
 ![[whatismyip.png]]